farhaanaliii/cookiesparser/README.md

 [![PyPI](https://img.shields.io/pypi/v/cookiesparser)](https://pypi.org/project/cookiesparser/)

 # Description
 **cookiesparser** is a mini module for parsing cookies 🍪✨.
-This basic but super useful tool allows you to easily extract and encode cookies from strings, making your coding journey a little sweeter!
+This basic but super useful tool allows you to easily extract and encode cookies from strings.

 # Installation
 You can install cookiesparser using pip: